crt26/pqc-evaluation-tools/README.md

 ### Compatible Hardware and Operating Systems <!-- omit from toc -->
 The automated testing tool is currently only supported on the following devices:

-- x86 Linux Machines using Debian based distros
+- x86 Linux Machines using a Debian based operating system
-- ARM Linux devices using a 64-bit Operating System
+- ARM Linux devices using a 64-bit Debian based Operating System

-> Notice: Current functioning state works for both x86 and ARM machines.
-However, on ARM devices, memory profiling for Falcon algorithm variations is non-functioning.
-Please refer to [bug-report-on-liboqs-repo](https://github.com/open-quantum-safe/liboqs/issues/1761) for more details.
-Work is underway to resolve this issue but for now the repository has methods in place to account for this.
-Automated testing and parsing scripts can still be used to gather performance metrics for all other algorithms on ARM systems.

 ### Tested Dependency Software <!-- omit from toc -->
 This version of the repository has been fully tested using the following versions of the dependency libraries:

-- Liboqs Version 0.10.0
+- Liboqs Version 0.10.1

 - OQS Provider Version 0.6.1

 - OpenSSL Version 3.2.1

-The repository is currently setup to pull the latest versions of the OQS projects and maintain use of the listed OpenSSL version to ensure the latest available algorithms can be tested.
+The repository is currently setup to pull the most up to date versions of the OQS projects and maintain use of the listed OpenSSL version above.
+This is to ensure the latest available algorithms can be tested and evaluated.
 Handling has been implemented to accommodate for any changes to the algorithms that are supported by the OQS libraries as newer versions are released.

 **However, as the OQS libraries are still developing projects, if any major changes have occurred to their code bases and this project's scripts does not accommodate this, please report an issue to this repositories GitHub page.**